Skip to Content

 When Placental Abruption Goes Unnoticed

-Placental abruption is not always preventable, but proper care can minimize risks.
+Medical care quality and timeliness are crucial for mother and baby outcomes after an abruption occurs (or risk factors emerge).
+In medical negligence or malpractice, key issues include failing to promptly recognize and manage placental abruption or its leading conditions.
 If medical professionals fail to identify or act on symptoms of placental abruption in time, the consequences can be devastating.
 Examples of medical negligence include:

 • Mistakes during prenatal care that increase the risk of abruption, such as mismanagement of conditions like high blood pressure or diabetes